2022 Bromley London Borough Council election

 The 2022 Bromley London Borough Council election took place on 5 May 2022.
 All 58 members of Bromley London Borough Council were elected.
 The elections took place alongside local elections in the other London boroughs and elections to local authorities across the United Kingdom.

 In the previous election in 2018, the Conservative Party maintained its longstanding control of the council, winning 50 out of the 60 seats with the Labour Party forming the primary opposition with eight of the remaining seats.
 Independent candidates won the other two.
 The 2022 election took place under new election boundaries, which reduced the number of councillors to 58.

+In the election the incumbent Conservatives retained control of the council but lost seats to Labour, Liberal Democrats and Chislehurst Matters.

 Background

 History

 The thirty-two London boroughs were established in 1965 by the London Government Act 1963.
 They are the principal authorities in Greater London and have responsibilities including education, housing, planning, highways, social services, libraries, recreation, waste, environmental health and revenue collection.
 Some of the powers are shared with the Greater London Authority, which also manages passenger transport, police and fire.

 Since its formation, Bromley has been controlled by the Conservative Party except for a period of no overall control between 1998 and 2001 which saw the council controlled by coalition between the Liberal Democrats and Labour.
 Local elections in the borough have seen Conservative, Labour, Liberal Democrat, UK Independence Party and independent councillors elected.
 In the previous election in 2018, the Conservatives maintained their longstanding majority on the council with 50 of the 60 seats up for election and 44.1% of the vote.
 Labour won eight with 24.3% of the vote and independent candidates won two seats with 3.0% of the vote.
 The Liberal Democrats received 14.3% of the vote and the Green Party received 10.3% of the vote, but neither party won any seats.
 The incumbent leader is the Conservative Colin Smith, who has held that position since 2017.